 As of July 1, 2009, Culver City began its two-year Animal Services pilot program.
-Culver City Animal Services Officer Bragg, replacing Officer Fleeger, is now handling animal-related calls for service and investigations in the city.
+Culver City Animal Services Officer Shores, replacing Officer Bragg, is now handling animal-related calls for service and investigations in the city.
 The program is under the supervision of the Culver City Police Department.
-Officer Bragg is on duty Monday - Thursday, 10am - 8pm.
+Officer Shores is on duty Monday - Thursday, 10am - 8pm.
 The direct telephone number is (310) 253-6143.
 The Coyote Hotline is (310) 253-6141.

 In the event of a dog attack or other emergencies, call the Culver City Police Department at (310) 837-1221.
 Please do not call 911 unless there is a threat to human life.